oneapi-src/level-zero-spec/core/PROG.md

 | ^ | ^ | Specific Device | Yes | Device | Yes |
 | ^ | ^ | Another Device | Optional (may require p2p) | Another Device | Optional |

+Devices may support different capabilities for each type of allocation.
+Supported capabilities are:

+* ::XE_MEMORY_ACCESS - if a device supports access (read or write) to allocations of the specified type.
+* ::XE_MEMORY_ATOMIC_ACCESS - if a device support atomic access to allocations of the specified type.
+* ::XE_MEMORY_CONCURRENT_ACCESS - if a device supports concurrent access to allocations of the specified type, or another device's allocation of the specified type.
+* ::XE_MEMORY_CONCURRENT_ATOMIC_ACCESS - if a device supports concurrent atomic access to allocations of the specified type, or another device's allocations of the specified type.

 ### Prefetch and Memory Advice

-**Shared** allocations may be prefetched to a supporting device via the `xeCommandListEncodeMemoryPrefetch` API.
+**Shared** allocations may be prefetched to a supporting device via the ::xeCommandListEncodeMemoryPrefetch API.

-Additionally, an application may provide memory advices for a **shared** allocation via the `xeMemAdvise` API, to override driver heuristics or migration policies.
+Additionally, an application may provide memory advices for a **shared** allocation via the ::xeMemAdvise API, to override driver heuristics or migration policies.

 ## Images
 An image is used to store multi-dimensional and format-defined memory for optimal device access.